Should Christian Writers Wait for Inspiration?

 Our God-created bodies being what they are, we can stimulate your brain activity in many ways.
 Most of us use coffee, but you can get lots of inspiration from reading and conversations with others.
 We can get it through daily experiences or through special ones, like travel.

 The best way to stimulate the Holy Spirit within us is through prayer.
-The writing is always better when we connect with God before we start putting words on the page.
+Writing is always better when we connect with God before we start putting words on the page.
 He will trigger more synaptic flashes than we can handle.
 Writing ceases to be a dry, difficult process when God opens the floodgates of creativity.

 Don’t Wait for Inspiration